ItamarAharony/MinecraftBlockRenderer/README.md

 ```
 4. Open the generated `.sln` file in Visual Studio 2022 and build the solution.
 5. In the Solution Explorer menu (on the right tab), right click the `MinecraftBlockRenderer`
 object.
-In the drop-down menu, pick "Set as Startup Project"
+In the drop-down menu, pick "Set as Startup Project".
-6. Build and run the code (can be done by pressing F5)
+6. Build and run the code (can be done by pressing F5).

 ### Linux/Mac
 1. Open a terminal and navigate to the project directory.